Exploring the Vibrant Costumes of Puerto Rican Festivals

 Traditional Women’s Attire

 When it comes to traditional women’s festival attire, Puerto Rican women know how to make a statement.
-Imagine dancing to the rhythm of Bomba and Plena music, women twirl in the La Blusa ya Falda, a two-piece folk dress that’s as iconic as it is beautiful.
+Imagine dancing to the rhythm of Bomba and Plena music, women twirl in the La Blusa Falda, a two-piece folk dress that’s as iconic as it is beautiful.
 This ensemble is often paired with the La Mapola, a flower delicately placed in the hair (CCSU Latino History Harvest).

 For those channeling their inner Jíbara, the attire includes vibrant, flowing skirts paired with white blouses.
 Accessories are a must, with flowers or headscarves and large, statement-making jewelry pieces (FamilySearch).